-In this guide, I’m going to show you exactly how (and where) to sell your gold for the most cash.
+In this guide, I’m going to show you exactly how and where to sell your gold for cash.

 Spoiler Alert: If you just want to know where to sell your gold for top dollar, I’ll spare you the nitty-gritty details and cut to the chase.
 Cash for Gold USA is the best place to sell your gold.

 I’ll get into a bit more about why they’re the best further below, but for now, if you need cash quickly or already know everything you want to know about selling (or buying) gold, then visit their website to get started.

 The process is fairly simple, but to get the best price for your gold, you need to take some specific steps to protect your interests.

 First, you need to decide when you want to sell your gold.
 You may be financially strapped after a divorce, or the divorce itself may be forcing you to sell as part of the agreed-upon settlement.

 You may also simply want to redistribute and allocate your investments, pay for college tuition, buy a car, or a house, or if the gold market appears to have topped out, perhaps you’ll shift your funds to trading in other types of metals.

 If you can afford to wait so that you can find the right time, that may be your smartest move.
 You’ll want to start following the spot price for gold which changes daily.
 Listen to gold market and futures experts on where gold is going to go and be prudent in your timing.

 Next, you’ll need to find a trusted place to sell your gold.
 A local pawn shop or coin dealer will give you the opportunity to talk to someone in person and walk away with money in your hand that same day.